 - In Kung Pow!, The Chosen One gained the help of two gophers and made Gopher-chucks in the middle of a fight.

-Rob Schneider has one of his characters do this in a movie set in a prison with two bars of soap, and we are even shown him working on them with a prison shiv so he can affix the rope to attach them.
+- In Big Stan Rob Schneider does this in a prison with two bars of soap, and we are even shown him working on them with a prison shiv so he can affix the rope to attach them.

 Live Action TV

-Jimney Kimmel has Osma Bin Laden use knife-chucks to fight a gun-chuck wielding Fifty Cent.
+- Jimney Kimmel has Osama Bin Laden use knife-chucks to fight a gun-chuck wielding 50 Cent.

 - In Last Ninja 2, the ninja can make nunchucks from... two toilet pulls found on the first level.
 (At least, that's what it looks like, since he finds them in toilets.)